aj-stein-nist/draft-moriarty-attestationsets/draft-moriarty-attestationsets.md

 format such as the Entity Attestation Token (EAT) [I-D.ietf-rats-eat] and a RESTful interface such as ROLIE [RFC8832] or RedFish [REDFISH].
 Policy definition blocks may be scoped to control measurement sets, where the EAT profile asserts compliance to the policy or measurement block specified and may include claims with the log and PCR value evidence.
-Measurement and Policy sets in an EAT profile may be published and maintained by separate entities (e.g.  CIS Benchmarks, DISA STIGs).
+Measurement and Policy sets, referenced in an EAT profile may be published and maintained by separate entities (e.g.  CIS Benchmarks, DISA STIGs).
 The policy and measurement sets should be maintained separately even if associated with the same benchmark or control set.
 This avoids the need to transition the verifying entity to a remote system for individual policy and measurements which are performed locally for more immediate remediation as well as other functions.